alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Aiolos](https://github.com/IdeasOnCanvas/Aiolos) - A floating panel for your iOS Apps.
 * [AYPullBoard](https://github.com/bananaRanger/AYPullBoard) - Сustomized pull board based on your view.
 * [Arrows](https://github.com/antoniocasero/Arrows) - Arrows is an animated custom view to give feedback about your UI sliding panels.
+* [BottomSheet](http://github.com/finn-no/BottomSheet) - BottomSheet is an implementation of custom modal presentation style for thumb-friendly interactive views anchored to the bottom of the screen.
 * [DeckTransition](https://github.com/HarshilShah/DeckTransition) - A library to recreate the iOS Apple Music now playing transition.
 * [drawer-view](https://github.com/jVirus/drawer-view) - Drawer View is a custom UI component replication of Apple's Apple Music player and Shortcuts components view.
 * [DrawerKit](https://github.com/Babylonpartners/DrawerKit) - DrawerKit lets an UIViewController modally present another UIViewController in a manner similar to the way Apple's Maps app works.